agilecreativity/ebook_renamer/README.md

 #### 0.1.1

-- Make use of the 'code_lister' for better option
+- Make use of the 'code_lister' for better options [see: `ebook_renamer` for detail]
+- The --exts must be specified explicitly as `code_lister` is not set any extension by default.

 #### 0.1.0